-President Donald Trump and Attorney General William Barr presented The Ohio State University Police Division Officer Alan Horujko with the 2019 Public Safety Officer Medal of Valor at a White House ceremony Wednesday.
+President Donald Trump and Attorney General William Barr presented The Ohio State University Police Division Officer Alan Horujko with the 2019 Public Safety Officer Medal of Valor at a White House ceremony on May 22.

 Horujko took action to stop a violent car and knife attack on the Columbus campus in November 2016.
 The award for Horujko is the highest national award for valor presented to a public safety officer.

 “Thanks to Alan, not a single innocent person died that day.
 Officer Horujko, we are forever grateful,” Trump said.

 The Ohio State University Police Division (OSUPD) will honor fallen officer Michael Blankenship as part of National Police Week.
 Blankenship was killed in the line of duty on Feb.
 10, 1997.
 The public is invited to attend a Peace Officers Memorial Ceremony on Friday, May 17 at 3 p.m. outside Blankenship Hall.
 In addition to recognizing Officer Blankenship’s sacrifice, the ceremony will honor all officers killed in the line of duty.